meraxes-devs/meraxes/BUILD.md

 : Use CUDA accelerated reionization calculation.
 Default is OFF.

 USE_MINI_HALOS
 : Use mini-halos.
-Default is ON.
+Default is OFF.

+USE_ANG_MOM
+: Updated angular momentum according to Maddie's model.
+Default is OFF.

 You can set these on the command line when running cmake, e.g.: